BLACK-STAR-SHIVA/SHOORA/README.md

 # SHOORA

-Open Google Colab
+--Open Google Colab

-Download the Mistral Model and upload on Drive on same account from : https://huggingface.co/MaziyarPanahi/BioMistral-7B-GGUF/tree/main
+--Download the Mistral Model and upload on Drive on same account from : https://huggingface.co/MaziyarPanahi/BioMistral-7B-GGUF/tree/main

-You can Load any Pdf related to the Field
+--You can Load any Pdf related to the Field(For Using Rag or Finetuning)

 ## Loading the Google Drive
 from google.colab import drive